Next week I will be publishing on my web-site and

 to Siegelman’s press office and requested the supporting

+documentation.
 The list included records for travel-related expenditures by

 Siegelman and others; and the credit card bills and receipts